 I believe teaching and research should support each other as much as possible so that both students and instructors get something intellectually simulating.
 In that respect, I opted for teaching and designing classes that involve a significant research component.
-Currently, I am teaching two such classes at George Mason University.
+Currently, I am teaching three such classes at George Mason University.

 - Modeling and Simulation 1 (CDS 230)